Boys' love: Demography

-Female fans of yaoi are often referred to as fujoshi (腐女子), a derogatory insult that was later reappropriated as a self-descriptive term.
+Female fans of BL are often referred to as fujoshi (腐女子), a derogatory insult that was later reappropriated as a self-descriptive term.
 The male equivalent is fudanshi (腐男子) or fukei (腐兄), both of which are puns of similar construction to fujoshi.

 Analysis

 Audience motivation

+The motivations for consuming BL media include liberation from heteropatriarchy, idealised portrayal of relationships, 'pure' love without gender and pro-homosexual attitude, identification/self-analysis, melodramatic/emotional elements, aversion to standard romances/shoujo, a romantic/erotic genre aimed at women, pure escapism/unrealistic, art and aesthetics, pure entertainment, exciting/sexually titillating.